American Airlines systemwide upgrades (SWUs)

 - One cabin upgrade -- economy to business on widebody routes, or economy/business to first on domestic/short-haul routes

-- One-way travel -- each SWU covers a one-way trip with up to three connecting segments on AA metal
+- One-way travel -- each SWU covers a one-way trip with up to three connecting segments on American or British Airways flights (the itinerary must include at least one AA-marketed flight)

-- No co-pay -- unlike miles upgrades, SWUs do not require an additional cash payment on most routes
+- No co-pay -- unlike paid upgrades, SWUs do not require an additional cash payment on most routes

 - Waitlistable -- if upgrade inventory is not available immediately, you can place the SWU on the waitlist and it will clear if space opens

-- Expiration -- SWUs expire on January 31 of the year following the qualification year in which they were earned
+- Expiration -- SWUs are valid through March 31 of the year after the status year in which they were earned (the status year runs March through February)

 What SWUs are not